MrCyclopede/printf42/README.md

 # printf42
-re-implemented printf as a project in school 42
+re-implemented printf as a project in school 42 then brag about it in job interviews